VolkanSah/Human-like-Instagram-Unfollower/README.md

 ```
 The script uses random time intervals between 3-12 seconds for each action to mimic human behavior and minimize the risk of getting blocked.

 ⚠️ **Be careful**, as you can be blocked.
 I have tested this configuration, and after 25 unfollows, you may get a warning.
 If you perform too many actions too often, you may get banned.
-It's best to limit the number of unfollows to 15 and use a cron job with 10, 15, or 30-minute intervals to work effectively. ⚠️
+It's best to limit the number of unfollows to 15 and use a cron job with 2 -4 hours intervals to work effectively. ⚠️

 ## Set up a cron job on Unix/Linux-based systems and macOS